by Michael C. Obel-Omia

 Before a wrestling match, I strolled through the boys’ locker room.
 I overheard a student derisively say, “Dude, that’s so gay.”
 I wheeled around quickly and angrily yelled, “Hey, what’s up with that?”
 A quick apology materialized.

 After the match, my thoughts returned to the locker room.
 I was curious why the boys felt comfortable using that word as an insult.
-It might have been the safety of the space—a boy’s locker room, by its very nature, a sanctuary for boys to say almost anything; it might have been the homogenous audience—other teenage boys, similarly preparing for athletic competition; it might have been a sense of benighted ignorance that exists among teenage boys because few object to the word’s use.
+It might have been the safety of the space—a boy’s locker room, by its very nature, a sanctuary for boys to say almost anything; it might have been the homogenous audience—other teenage boys, similarly preparing for athletic competition; or maybe it was a sense of benighted ignorance that exists among teenage boys because few object to the word’s use.
 Why do students use hurtful language?

 It might be easy to ignore this issue, especially if you feel as if it doesn’t touch you.
 But, I think that it is our place to speak up for what is right.
 As Pastor Martin Niemoller noted during the Nazi’s occupation of Eastern Europe: “In Germany they first came for the Communists, and I didn’t speak up because I wasn’t a Communist.
 Then they came for the Jews, and I didn’t speak up because I wasn’t a Jew.
 Then they came for the trade unionists, and I didn’t speak up because I wasn’t a trade unionist.
 Then they came for the Catholics, and I didn’t speak up because I was a Protestant.
 Then they came for me —and by that time no one was left to speak up.”